Ten0/homeassistant_python_typer/INSTALL.md

 2. Create a virtual environment in your VSCode workspace:
    - Press Ctrl+Shift+P (or Cmd+Shift+P on mac) to open the command palette (Ctrl+P then type `>` if that doesn't work)
    - Type `> Python: Select Interpreter`
-   - Click "Create virtual environment"
+   - Click "Create virtual environment", then select "Venv" and "/bin/python3"
    - Once that [completes](https://code.visualstudio.com/docs/python/environments#_using-the-create-environment-command), at the bottom right of the editor, if you have any `.py` file open, it should show `3.11.x ('.venv': venv)`
 3. Install appdaemon in the virtual env:
    - Press Ctrl+Shift+C to open a terminal